aungwaiyanhein21/space_conqueror_game/README.md

 # Space Conqueror

 <p>
     A single player arduboy game where player controls a spaceship trying to attack the enemies.
 At the same time, the player will have to dodge the enemies' bullets.
-There will be 7 levels annd each increasing level has more enemies.
+There will be 7 levels and each increasing level has more enemies.
 </p>

 <hr>